claeusdev/raptur/README.md

           (____(__  \_____/
 ```

-Raptur Router is a lightning-fast, TypeScript-first HTTP router for Node.js.
-Built with performance and developer experience in mind, it provides a clean, chainable API for building web applications.
+Raptur Router is a simple, TypeScript-first HTTP router for Node.js.
+Built with developer experience in mind, it provides a clean, chainable API for building web applications.

 ## Features